-For the Chevy Chase Lake West shopping center, on the west side of Connecticut Avenue, the Plan proposes rezoning the site from C-1 to CRT1.0, C0.75, R0.25, H35.
-This new mixed-use zone closely mirrors current heights and densities.
+For Tthe Chevy Chase Lake West shopping center, 8500 Connecticut Avenue (Arman's Chevy Chase Service Station), and 8402 Connecticut Avenue (Parkway Custom Drycleaning) are currently zoned for single-use commercial development. , on the west side of Connecticut Avenue, the The Plan proposes rezoning these sites from C 1 to CRT1.0, C0.75, R0.25, H35.
+Thiswith a new mixed-use zone that closely mirrors current heights and densities.
 In the later Create section of the Plan, to be implemented after the Purple Line is realized, these properties will be rezoned again to allow additional height and density.